-"Adjusted EBITDA" generally means Adjusted EBITDA as used elsewhere in this prospectus, reduced by the impact from re-measuring to current exchange rates any monetary assets and liabilities which are denominated in a currency other than the functional currency of the reporting unit, net of realized and unrealized derivative instruments, and adjusted by the impact on cost of working capital management activities to the extent caused by any excess or shortfall of Adjusted Free Cash Flow.
+"Adjusted EBITDA" for the purposes of the performance targets, and which is also referred to as "operating EBITDA" elsewhere in this prospectus, generally means Adjusted EBITDA as used elsewhere in this prospectus, reduced by the impact from re-measuring to current exchange rates any monetary assets and liabilities which are denominated in a currency other than the functional currency of the reporting unit, net of realized and unrealized derivative instruments, and adjusted by the impact on cost of working capital management activities to the extent caused by any excess or shortfall of Adjusted Free Cash Flow.
 "Adjusted Free Cash Flow" generally means Adjusted Free Cash Flow as used elsewhere in this prospectus, before capital expenditures, working capital financing and other adjustments as determined by the Compensation Committee.
 "Global Safety" is generally based on the metric of days away from work (DAFW), which is based on a standard OSHA calculation.
 Each AIP metric will normally have a threshold, target and maximum payout and impact a varying portion of the total annual incentive, which for fiscal 2024 was as follows:

-Measure Weighting Threshold Target Maximum - % of Target Payout % of Target Payout % of Target Payout Adjusted EBITDA 45% 85% 60% 100% 100% 110% 200% Adjusted Free Cash Flow 45% 60% 50% 100% 100% 140% 200% Global Safety (1) 10% n/a 50% 100% 100% n/a 200% Individual Performance Multiplier Varies between 0% and 125%, based on the individual's annual rating
+Measure Weighting Threshold Target Maximum % of Target Payout % of Target Payout % of Target Payout Adjusted EBITDA 45% 85% 60% 100% 100% 110% 200% Adjusted Free Cash Flow 45% 60% 50% 100% 100% 140% 200% Global Safety (1) 10% n/a 50% 100% 100% n/a 200% Individual Performance Multiplier Varies between 0% and 125%, based on the individual's annual rating